LionMarc/smusdi-core/README.md

 > - appsettings.{SMUSDI_SERVICE_NAME}.json
 > - appsettings.{SMUSDI_SERVICE_NAME}.{ASPNETCORE_ENVIRONMENT}.json

-An default *appsettings.json* file can be found in the *samples* folder.
+A default *appsettings.json* file can be found in the *samples* folder.

 ## Tests and coverage